ondat/documentation/docs/install/airgapped-clusters.md

 grep -C2 "image:" etcd-operator.yaml
 ```

-Once the images are set on the `etcd-operator.yaml` it is required to add the
+3. Once the images are set on the `etcd-operator.yaml` it is required to add the
-reqistry url as an argument to the etcd operator.
+reqistry URL as an argument to the Etcd operator.

 Add the flag `-
 --etcd-repository=$REGISTRY/quay.io/coreos/etcd`  in
 the args of the `manager` container defined in `etcd-operator.yaml`

-> Edit the variabled $REGISTRY
+4. Edit the variabled $REGISTRY

 ```
 REGISTRY=my-registry-url